NVIDIA/nvidia-container-runtime/README.md

 [![Travis](https://img.shields.io/travis/NVIDIA/libnvidia-container.svg?style=flat-square)](https://travis-ci.org/NVIDIA/libnvidia-container)
 [![Coverity Scan](https://img.shields.io/coverity/scan/12444.svg?style=flat-square)](https://scan.coverity.com/projects/nvidia-libnvidia-container)

-**Warning: This project is an alpha release, it is not intended to be used in production systems.**
+**Warning: This project is an alpha release.
+Although this software has been proven to be stable, ABI compatibility is not guaranteed.**

 This repository provides a library and a simple CLI utility to automatically configure GNU/Linux containers leveraging NVIDIA hardware.\
 The implementation relies on kernel primitives and is designed to be agnostic of the container runtime.